 “The climate change situation hasn't gotten any better,” he said.
 “One of the things I hate having to admit is that the building industry is one of the most wasteful industries in the country.
 As an architect and as an academic and a researcher, I find questions like that interesting.
 What do we do about that?”

-Weber makes his return to the Decathlon to help guide 15 architecture students — and around 45 students from other disciplines including engineering, graphic design, marketing and more — through creating Desert Bloom, the 2020 Solar Decathlon entry, which is judged on 10 criteria.
+Weber makes his return to the Decathlon to help guide 15 architecture students — and around 45 students from other disciplines including engineering, graphic design, marketing and more — through creating Mojave Bloom, the 2020 Solar Decathlon entry, which is judged on 10 criteria.

 This year's home won’t just try to unlock the Decathlon’s usual goals for energy efficiency and independence, but will also try to solve a host of problems endemic to those who served in Iraq and Afghanistan.
 With two veterans and the spouse of a veteran in the group, the team settled early on a project that would focus on veterans’ needs.
 Weber himself is a Marine Corps vet, though he didn’t influence the team one way or the other on the matter.